DigitalTibetan/DigitalTibetan/docs/tibetan_font_creation.md

 :width: 180
 ```

-Then `View / Label glyph by / Unicode`.
-That will display the numeric code of each glyph above it's graphical representation.
+Then select `View / Label glyph by / Unicode`.
+That will display the numeric code (the Unicode value) of each glyph above it's graphical representation.
 This code is later required in order to construct new Tibetan stacks or ligatures.

-Double-click `ཀ` at `0F40`, and a vector-graphics editor for the `ཀ`-glyph will open.
+Double-click `ཀ` at Unicode value `0F40`, and a vector-graphics editor for the `ཀ`-glyph will open.
 Each glyph in the Unicode table for Tibetan is defined by a vector outline.

-It becomes a bit more complicated for compound stacks, so called _ligatures_.
+Let's look at compound stacks, so called _ligatures_.
 We will again look at the example of `གྱི`.

 ```{image} Images/FontForgeGya.jpg
 :align: right